BRTNetwork/brtd/Builds/linux/README.md

 ## Unit Tests (Recommended)

-`rippled` builds a set of unit tests into the server executable.
-To run these unit tests after building, pass the `--unittest` option to the compiled `rippled` executable.
+`brtd` builds a set of unit tests into the server executable.
+To run these unit tests after building, pass the `--unittest` option to the compiled `brtd` executable.
 The executable will exit with summary info after running the unit tests.